chrisarevalodev/port-dapps-guide/README.md

 ✔ Enter value: *************************************
 ```
 ### Set the configuration
-Now use all the things we've used and stored so your `hardhat.config.ts` looks like this:
+Now use all the things we've set and stored so your `hardhat.config.ts` looks like this:
 ```ts
 import { HardhatUserConfig, vars } from "hardhat/config";
 import "@nomicfoundation/hardhat-toolbox";